 Ludo's scanner faster for this reason and because it leverages goroutines.

 The answer is likely to be no, as we're trying to keep the code small, so only bugfixes are really welcome.

 We encourage you to fork Ludo and add the feature yourself.
 It should be fairly easy given the scope of the project.

-If you are able to author a very useful improvement with a minimum of changes we might merge your change.
+If you are able to author a very useful improvement with a minimum of changes, we might merge your changes.